 User Monitoring

 The provider of the AtoN relies on information received from the user of the aid.
+There needs to be as structure on how this is to be caputed and recorded.
 Reliability of the system and the integrity of information are low.
-Prior information on the cause of failure and advance warning of an impending failure is not available.
+Prior information on the cause of failure and advanced warning of an impending failure is not available.
 Control facilities are not available.
-The AtoN failure could contribute to an accident before users can be made aware of the failure.
+AtoN failure incidents could contribute to an accident before users can be made aware of the failure.

 Visual/Audible Monitoring